LinusTM/inventory-system/README.md

 # Inventory system
 A project to help educators and students sort, track and get parts for various different vocational educations.
-Built on Svelte with SvelteKit, using PostgreSQL and C# for the backend.
+Built on Svelte with SvelteKit, using PostgreSQL and C#, with ASP.NET Core, for the backend.

 ## Entity Relations